qmikell27/Project_1/README.md

 - Download Configuration To Container
 - Launch Container

---- Creating a New Vnet
+    1. Create New Virtual Net
-    1. Enter The Previous Resource Group You Have Been Using And Create A New VNet
+       * Enter The Previous Resource Group You Have Been Using And Create A New VNet
        * Make Sure They Are Included In The Same Region [Add Screenshot]